Christo-Kruger-BBD/SQL-Level-Up-DogGrooming/README.md

 ## Description

-The Dog Parlour Management System is a software application designed to streamline the management of a dog grooming business.
+The Doggy Poop Management System is a software application designed to streamline the management of a dog grooming business.
 It provides functionality for managing customers, pets, appointments, employees, services, and payments.

 ## Features